 AMGEN TOUR OF CALIFORNIA

 Andrew Talansky wins Mt.
-Baldy Stage 5 of the 2017 Tour of California
+Baldy Stage 5 of the 2017 Tour of California.

-The Tour of California Route is generally:
+The General Tour of California Mt.
+Baldy Route is:

-Chris Horner wins 2011 ToC but Levi gets stage 7!
+Chris Horner wins 2011 ToC, but Levi gets stage 7!

 After Mt.
 Hamilton in Northern California (East Bay/Silicon Valley), Mt.
 Baldy has been included in more Amgen Tours than any other mountain climb.

-2015 - Jullian Alaphilippe
+2015 -- Jullian Alaphilippe.

 Stage Profile for all Glendora Mountain / Mt.
 Baldy ToC stages.